 This easy Moroccan chicken tagine will let you experience all those flavours yourself.
 Without too much effort!

 Before I go any further let me just say that you do not need a tagine dish to make this recipe.

 You can make this easy Moroccan chicken tagine in a stove top proof casserole dish or large pot.

 That’s one of the reasons why I’ve called this an “easy” recipe.

 The other reason is that it only takes an hour to make.

-Otherwise if we were making it the traditional way we would be heating a tagine over lumps of charcoal and cooking it slowly for several hours!
+Otherwise if we were making this Moroccan chicken tagine in the traditional way we would be heating a tagine over lumps of charcoal and cooking it slowly for several hours!